A.J. Dillon Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 - Against the Lions in Week 18, Dillon rushed 14 times for 63 yards (4.5 yards per carry).

-- Over his last three outings, Dillon has piled up 37 carries for 167 yards (55.7 per game) and two touchdowns.
+- Dillon has 37 carries for 167 yards (55.7 yards per game) and two touchdowns over his last three outings.

 Dillon's Green Bay Teammates